Maglev: New York, United States, 1968

 In 1959, while delayed in traffic on the Throgs Neck Bridge, James Powell, a researcher at Brookhaven National Laboratory (BNL), thought of using magnetically levitated transportation.
 Powell and BNL colleague Gordon Danby worked out a maglev concept using static magnets mounted on a moving vehicle to induce electrodynamic lifting and stabilizing forces in specially shaped loops, such as figure-of-8 coils on a guideway.
 These were patented in 1968–1969.

-Japan, 1969–present
+Japan, 1969

 Japan operates two independently developed maglev trains.
-One is HSST (and its descendant, the Linimo line) by Japan Airlines and the other, which is more well known, is SCMaglev by the Central Japan Railway Company.
+One is HSST (and its descendant, the Linimo line) by Japan Airlines; and the other, which is more well known, is SCMaglev by the Central Japan Railway Company.